bbalganjjm/natural_js/html/naturaljs/template/documents/template-guide_en_US.md

 });
 ```

 The declaration of N.comm is not a direct assignment of an object or value, but a way of function declaration.
-A function declared like `cont["c.{action name}"]().submit` must be executed to return an N.comm instance.
+A function declared like `cont["c.{serviceName}"]().submit` must be executed to return an N.comm instance.

 As in the example above, if N.comm's parameters are connected to the data() method of data-related components(Grid, List, Form, etc.), component data at the time the submit method of N.comm is called is sent to the server as a request parameter.